sonbit/Project-NORWAY-Busexpress/readme.txt

-NOTE: All media images and logos (files are location in the Media folder) are from NOR-WAY.no and are as such copyrighted by them.
+NOTE: All media images and logos are from NOR-WAY.no and are as such copyrighted by them.
+The files are location in wwwroot/Media folder.
 This project is simply meant for educational purposes and was part of two assignments in the subject ITPE3200 Webapplikasjoner at Oslomet in Oslo, Norway.

 ////////////////////////////////////////////////////////////////////////////////////////